renpy/renpy/sphinx/source/config.rst

     If not None, this should be a function that takes the speaking character, followed by positional and keyword arguments.
-It's called whenever a say statement occurs with the arguments to that say statement.
-This always includes an interact argument, and can include others provided in the say statement.
+It's called whenever a say statement occurs, even when the statement doesn't explicitly pass arguments.
+The arguments passed to the callback always include an `interact` argument, and include the others provided in the say statement (if any).

     This should return a pair, containing a tuple of positional arguments (almost always empty), and a dictionary of keyword arguments (almost always with at least `interact` in it).
+Those will replace the arguments passed to the callback.

     For example::